December Signing Day: The Cowboys load up on in-state talent

 Oliver is rated as a three-star recruit by 247Sports and Rivals.
 ESPN has rated Oliver as a four-star recruit and he will play defensive end for the Cowboys.

-“We offered Colling a long time ago when he was probably 195 or 200 (pounds),” Gundy said.
+“We offered Collin a long time ago when he was probably 195 or 200 (pounds),” Gundy said.
 “He’s close to 220 now.
 We see him as a guy who could potentially develop in coach (Rob) Glass’ weight room like Trace Ford.
-We see guys in Oklahoma that we feel are going to develop in our culture and our strength and conditioning program.
-We like them more than other people because we have to look down the road.
-We go after them and we don’t’ look back and we see him falling in that category.”
+We see guys in Oklahoma that we feel are going to develop in our culture and our strength and conditioning program."

 Defensive tackle Aden Kelley is another top in-state recruit who signed with the Cowboys out of Thomas-Fay-Custer High School.
 Kelley is rated as the fourth-best prospect in the state by 247Sports.